Your mission, if you choose to accept, is to consider your next baby steps to better nutrition.

 Bonus Baby Steps: 5 Changes to Make once You’re Eating Mostly Whole Foods

 - Sprout legumes :: This is definitely the next step to using dry beans in your cooking.
 It takes more pre-planning, but it’s incredibly simple and even less expensive than just using dry beans.
 Try this sprouted lentil salad as one way to use your new sprouts.
-(Most of the time you just cook as usual and use in soups, chili, whatever.)
+(Most of the time you just cook as usual and use in soups, chili (Recipe available in The Everything Beans Book), whatever.)

 - Avoid BPA :: BPA is a probable carcinogenic hormone disruptor found in some plastics.
 It’s wise to avoid them whenever possible.
 Here’s a little trick to remember which plastic numbers are no-nos.
 Better yet, start switching your stash over to glass.
 (Christmas is the perfect time – did you see the 2012 KS Wish List yet?
 Glass dishes always make the cut.)